Shahrukh2016/8WeekSQLChallenge/README.md

 # 8WeekSQLChallenge
-This repository contains 8 different business case studies by Data With Danny
+This repository contains 8 different business case studies by Data With Danny.